mmbman/Katagiri/1979-05-09-Diamond-Sutra-Introduction.md

 **Katagiri**: ... one of the [Mahayana](glossary#mahayana) scriptures: [the] [Diamond Sutra](glossary#diamond-sutra).
 This is quite different from [Vimalakirti Sutra](glossary#vimalakirti-sutra) we studied, that was compiled almost in the same century.
 During the first and the second centuries, most of the Mahayana Buddhist scriptures were compiled.
 So, the completion of Mahayana sutras – Buddhist scriptures – is classified into three periods.

-The first period ... is the period in which a group of [Prajnaparamita sutras](glossary#prajnaparamita), or a group of [Saddharma Pundarīka sutras](glossary#saddharma-pundarika-sutra), and a group of [Avatamsaka sutras](glossary#avatamsaka-sutra), or one more group is a group of [Sukhāvatīvyūha sutras](glossary#sukhavativyuha-sutra) – were all compiled during 150-270 (AD).
+The first period ... is the period in which a group of [Prajnaparamita sutras](glossary#prajnaparamita), or a group of [Saddharma Puṇḍarīka sutras](glossary#saddharma-puṇḍarīka-sutra), and a group of [Avatamsaka sutras](glossary#avatamsaka-sutra), or one more group is a group of [Sukhāvatīvyūha sutras](glossary#sukhāvatīvyūha-sutra) – were all compiled during 150-270 (AD).
 This is first period of the completion of Mahayana Buddhist scriptures.

-The second is a period in which a group of [Nirvana sutras](glossary#nirvana-sutra), a group of [Śrīmālādevī Siṃhanāda](glossary#srimaladevi-simhanada-sutra) sutras, a group of [Sandhinirmocana](glossary#sandhinirmocana-sutra) sutras were all compiled, during 210-400.
+The second is a period in which a group of [Nirvana sutras](glossary#nirvana-sutra), a group of [Śrīmālādevī Siṃhanāda](glossary#śrīmālādevī-siṃhanāda-sutra) sutras, a group of [Sandhinirmocana](glossary#sandhinirmocana-sutra) sutras were all compiled, during 210-400.

-The third is the period in which a group of [Yogacara](glossary#yogacara) sutras and a group of esoteric sutras were all compiled, after 480.
+The third is the period in which a group of [Yogachara](glossary#yogachara) sutras and a group of esoteric sutras were all compiled, after 480.

 ##### 3:18

 During the first and the second centuries, there were several great organizers and philosophers of Mahayana Buddhist scriptures and Mahayana Buddhist teaching.
-The first person was [Nagarjuna](glossary#nagarjuna), who lived from 150-250.
-And the second person was [Aryadeva](glossary#aryadeva), who lived 170-270.
-And the third one is [Asanga](glossary#asanga), who lived 310-390.
+The first person was [Nāgārjuna](glossary#nāgārjuna), who lived from 150-250.
+And the second person was [Āryadeva](glossary#āryadeva), who lived 170-270.
+And the third one is [Asaṅga](glossary#asaṅga), who lived 310-390.
 Particularly Asanga compiled Buddhist psychology at that time.
 [Fourth,] [Vasubandhu](glossary#vasubandhu), who lived 320-400.
 So, we can imagine all Buddhist scriptures were compiled by those four greater organizers and philosophers of Buddhist scriptures.

 ##### 5:24